 By Dr. Justin Marchegiani

-Today we will be comparing conventional lab work, looking for infections versus our specialty test that can help pick up and detect infections.
-So I had a patient come in to me last month and she presented with some symptoms, gas pain, constipation, diarrhea, acid reflux, headaches, some mood issues, and even some tingling, stinging sensation in her leg area.
+Today, we will be comparing conventional lab work, looking for infections versus our specialty test that can help pick up and detect infections.
+So I had a patient come in to me last month and she presented with some symptoms: gas pain, constipation, diarrhea, acid reflux, headaches, some mood issues, and even some tingling, stinging sensation in her leg area.
 Of course, one of the first places I always look at is I look at the gut because so many infections can create a major sequelae of symptoms such as mood and all the things I listed off.
-So we always wanna look at the gut.
+So we always want to look at the gut.

-So if you’re feeling sick and you know something’s not right and your doctors told you your lab tests are normal even though something’s wrong, you gotta dig in.
-This person did and I’m very happy she digs, we’re gonna be able to significantly help her health get to a higher level and you can, too.
-So click on screen, make sure you subscribe, get access to more videos and great information like this and help, kinda really helped all my patients get their health back in their hands.
+So if you’re feeling sick and you know something’s not right and your doctors told you your lab tests are normal even though something’s wrong, you got to dig in.
+This person did and I’m very happy she digs, we’re going to be able to significantly help her health get to a higher level and you can, too.
+So click on screen, make sure you subscribe, get access to more videos and great information like this and help, kind of really helped all my patients get their health back in their hands.

 Click HERE to get in touch with a functional medicine expert to interpret your lab test results!